 Producing, mixing or mastering, whatever the job, Customers are always searching for goals we've to achieve.
 I started my music career as a musician so being one of them, I won't never forget it.
 The greatest attention has to go to the uniqueness and to the different characteristics of each artist.

-Emanuele is a La Spezia-based Italian music Producer and Mixer.
+Emanuele is a Fivizzano-based Italian music Producer and Mixer.

-Classically-trained musician, Emanuele started playing piano when he was a child, subsequently earned his first Bachelor of Music degree in piano performance conferred at the Conservatorio.
+Classically-trained musician, Emanuele started playing piano when he was a child, subsequently earned his first Bachelor of Music degree in piano performance Conferred from the Licinio Refice conservatorio.

 Afterwards in 2005, he earned a second degree in Guitar playing and Sound Engineering at University of Music in Rome.